a-g-hantash/linux-server-configuration/README.md

 1. In the same line as **Networking**, click on **Connect**
 2. Click the shiny orange button **Connect using SSH**

-You are now inside your instance!
+You are now inside your instance using the LightSail terminal!

 3. Run the following commands:
     ```